Unleash/proxy-client-svelte/README.md

 ## Deferring client start

-By default, the Unleash client will start polling the Proxy for toggles immediately when the `FlagProvider` component renders.
+By default, the Unleash client will start polling for toggles immediately when the `FlagProvider` component renders.
 You can prevent it by setting `startClient` prop to `false`.
 This is useful when you'd like to for example bootstrap the client and work offline.

 Deferring the client start gives you more fine-grained control over when to start fetching the feature toggle configuration.
 This could be handy in cases where you need to get some other context data from the server before fetching toggles, for instance.